-Protozoan infestations characterized by a transient skin phase following infestation via the cutaneous route include African trypanosomiasis (sleeping sickness) and South American trypanosomiasis (Chagas disease).
-In the former vesicular lesion develops approximately five days after a bite of a tsetse fly, whereas the latter is characterized by a marked, usually unilateral periorbital edema known as Romaña’s sign.
+Protozoan infestations are characterized by a transient skin phase following infestation via the cutaneous route and include African trypanosomiasis (sleeping sickness) and South American trypanosomiasis (Chagas disease).
+The former vesicular lesion develops approximately five days after a bite of a tsetse fly, whereas the latter is characterized by a marked and usually unilateral periorbital edema known as Romaña’s sign.

-Cutaneous amebiasis is a rare skin manifestation of a disease caused by Entamoeba histolytica – a protozoan parasite found worldwide.
+Cutaneous amebiasis is a rare skin manifestation of a disease caused by Entamoeba histolytica, which is a protozoan parasite found worldwide.
 The disease initially presents as a deep-seated swelling that ulcerates and forms a necrotic base with blood and pus.

-Infestation with different nematode or roundworm species (most often zoonotic species that accidentally infect humans) can result in swelling and subcutaneous lesions at the point of entry.
+Infestation with different nematode or roundworm species, which are typically zoonotic species that accidentally infect humans, can result in swelling and subcutaneous lesions at the point of entry.
 Some of the nematodes infecting the skin include filarial species such as Loa loa, Mansonella streptocerca, Onchocerca volvulus, as well as Gnathostoma spp. and Dirofilaria spp.

-Trematode (fluke) infestations that involve the skin are scarce; for example, invading cercariae in schistosomiasis may provoke a transient allergic rash that lasts up to five days (cercarial dermatitis) while traveling to the blood stream.
-The non-human schistosome species can also cause similar type of dermatitis known as pelican itch or swimmer’s itch.
+Trematode (fluke) infestations that involve the skin are scarce; for example, invading cercariae in schistosomiasis may provoke a transient allergic rash that lasts up to five days (cercarial dermatitis) while traveling to the bloodstream.
+The non-human schistosome species can also cause a similar type of dermatitis known as pelican itch or swimmer’s itch.

-Scabies is a cosmopolitan cutaneous infestation caused by the human scabies mite (Sarcoptes scabiei var. hominis) and acquired by personal direct skin contact.
-The scabies mite lays eggs in a previously burrowed tunnel of up to 4 millimeters into the superficial layer of the epidermis.
+Scabies is a cosmopolitan cutaneous infestation caused by the human scabies mite Sarcoptes scabiei var. hominis and can be acquired by personal direct skin contact.
+The scabies mite lays eggs in a previously burrowed tunnel of up to 4 millimeters (mm) into the superficial layer of the epidermis.

-Papules (with or without excoriation) and S-shaped burrows are the classical lesions of scabies, which together with intense pruritus support the diagnosis of this condition.
-Moreover, individuals of all age groups that suffer from chronic crusted scabies may present with eczema, impetiginized plaques and hyperkeratosis masking the typical clinical sings of scabies.
+Papules, with or without excoriation, and S-shaped burrows are the classical lesions of scabies that, together with intense pruritus, support the diagnosis of this condition.
+Moreover, individuals of all age groups who suffer from chronic crusted scabies may present with eczema, impetiginized plaques, and hyperkeratosis masking the typical clinical signs of scabies.

-Three species of lice are known to infest humans – the head louse (Pediculus humanus capitis), the body louse (Pediculus humanus corporis) and the pubic louse (Pthirius pubis).
-All of them feed on the blood of the host, which causes inflammation, itching and skin discoloration.
+Three species of lice are known to infect humans, which include the head louse (Pediculus humanus capitis), the body louse (Pediculus humanus corporis), and the pubic louse (Pthirius pubis).
+Each of these lice species feeds on the blood of the host, which causes inflammation, itching, and skin discoloration.

-Similarly, fleas bite humans in order to obtain a blood meal, producing in turn a localized inflammatory reaction.
-A clinical presentation of itching with papules, vesicles or small nodules (often in clusters) on both feet and lower legs is characteristic, while scratching can result in bacterial superinfections.
+Similarly, fleas bite humans in order to obtain a blood meal, which induces a localized inflammatory reaction.
+A clinical presentation of itching with papules, vesicles, or small nodules, often in clusters, on both feet and lower legs is characteristic, while scratching can result in bacterial superinfections.